-Mona Halcomb graduated from the Cultural Studies program in 2011 and has worked in several leadership capacities, including Dean of Student Services for Northwest Indian College and Education Director with the Confederated Tribes of the Umatilla Indian Reservation where she led multi-generational programs.
-Mona has also served as Administrator for the Comparative History of Ideas Program (CHID) at the University of Washington, and most recently, she joined Oregon Department of Education as an Indian Education Specialist where her main focus is oversight of the Tribal Attendance Pilot Project, which aims to reduce chronic absenteeism in Oregon native communities.
+Mona Halcomb graduated from the Cultural Studies program in 2011 and has worked in several leadership capacities, including Dean of Student Services for Northwest Indian College and Education Director with the Confederated Tribes of the Umatilla Indian Reservation where she led multi-generational programs...most recently, she joined Oregon Department of Education as an Indian Education Specialist where her main focus is oversight of the Tribal Attendance Pilot Project, which aims to reduce chronic absenteeism in Oregon native communities.
+Read more

 Joshua Heim, '10

-After several years as Cultural Arts Administrator for the City of Redmond, Josh accepted a position in 2016 as Arts Program Manager at the City of Bellevue where he manages cultural planning, grant making, public art programs, and serves as staff liaison to the Bellevue Arts Commission.
+After several years as Cultural Arts Administrator for the City of Redmond, Joshua Heim accepted a position in 2016 as Arts Program Manager at the City of Bellevue where he manages cultural planning, grant making, public art programs, and serves as staff liaison to the Bellevue Arts Commission.
 His interests include new approaches to public art, creative place-making, and Washington State’s cultural community; he serves on the King County 4Culture Arts Advisory Committee, King County Library Arts Advisory Committee, and the Humanities Washington Program Committee.
-He is also interested in expanding opportunities for artists of color.
-He has been a panelist for the Joyce Award at the Joyce Foundation in Chicago; an Ambassador for the Artists Up! initiative in Seattle; lectured for the Immigrants Sites of Conscience Seminar in New York; and taught museology coursework for Northwest Indian College in Bellingham.
-Joshua was the Washington State representative to the 2014 WESTAF Emerging Leaders of Color in the Arts Professional Development Program.
+Read more

 Bogdana Manole, '14